Installing Glass Tile Murals and Flooring

 Epoxy adhesives provide the best results.
 Suggested products are Mer-Krete (Pro Epoxy Mortar and Grout), Custom Building Products (EBM-LITE™ PREMIUM EPOXY BONDING MORTAR) and Laticrete (Latapoxy 300).
 Follow the manufacturer’s recommendation for applying.

 To insure vivid, uniform color for the image, use WHITE epoxy adhesive.
 Apply with a notched trowel per manufacturers’ recommendations.
-Apply a thin coat of the same adhesive to the back of the tile (‘back-buttering’), then place tile and be sure to achieve full contact in the adhesive bed (especially for floor tiles, see why).
+Also, apply a thin coat of the same adhesive to the back of the tile (‘back-buttering’).
+Then place tile and be sure to achieve full contact in the adhesive bed (especially for floor tiles, see why).
 We recommend using spacers between the tiles for uniform grout joints.
 Butting the tiles together without grout runs the risk of damaging the tiles if the substrate flexes due to temperature or humidity fluctuations or any other cause for movement.

 GROUTING GLASS TILES

 After the mural is installed and adhesive has cured to the manufacturer’s specifications, use a grout specifically formulated for glass tile (e.g., Polyblend® Non-Sanded Grout by Custom Building Products or Mapei’s Kerapoxy Stain-Free Grout).
 Epoxy grouts are waterproof and offer excellent stain resistance.
 Epoxy grouts are recommended for graffiti resistance and stain resistance.

 After installation: clean thoroughly with a soft cloth or sponge, using glass cleaner, mineral spirits, or non-abrasive citrus cleaner to remove fingerprints and other soils.